Surviving the Applewhites: Summary

-Thirteen-year-old Jake is kicked out of every public school in Rhode Island and burned down the last school that he attended.
-Both of his parents are in jail due to growing marijuana in their basement, and Jake struggles to make sense of the world and discover his true self amid the turmoil of his family life.
-Following his arsonist incident, Jake's grandfather, Henry Dugan, is fed up with his teenage rebelliousness.
+Thirteen-year-old Jake has been kicked out of every public school in Rhode Island and burned down the last school that he attended.
+Both of his parents are in jail due to growing marijuana in their basement, leading to Jake struggling to make sense of the world and discover his true self amid the turmoil of his family life.
+Following his arsonist incident, Jake's grandfather, Henry Dugan is fed up with his teenage rebelliousness.
 Dugan arranges for Jake's placement in a home school run by an eccentric family of artists, the Applewhites.
-Their educational framework, trademarked as The Creative Academy, is nothing short of unorthodox.
+Their educational framework, trademarked as The Creative Academy, is unorthodox.
 Jake has challenges navigating academic, social, and emotional life among the offbeat Applewhites.
 He becomes acquainted with E.D., the 12-year-old child of the Applewhite family, and together, they recognize their differences, build on each other's strengths, and find ways to succeed.